vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0019/README.md

 Change Log
 ----------
-2024-10-21, 0730 PDT (-0700): Updates to reflect the availability of new patches under VMSA-2024-0019.2, with additional relevant Q&A.

-2024-09-20, 0730 PDT (-0700): Addition of “Are there any known issues with this patch?”

-2024-09-17, 0900 PDT (-0700): Initial publication.

-Note that specific changes to this document can be easily tracked with GitHub's "History" function above.
+Specific changes to this document can be easily tracked with GitHub's "History" and "Blame" functions (buttons above).

 Disclaimer
 ----------
 This document is intended to provide general guidance for organizations that are considering Broadcom solutions.
 The information contained in this document is for educational and informational purposes only.
 This document is not intended to provide advice and is provided “AS IS.”
 Broadcom makes no claims, promises, or guarantees about the accuracy, completeness, or adequacy of the information contained herein.
 Organizations should engage appropriate legal, business, technical, and audit expertise within their specific organization for review of requirements and effectiveness of implementations.